 Console: A drop-in module allowing web access to system and application stats through a simple web and service interface returning pretty-printed JSON.

 The easiest way to getting started is to create a project from one of the squbs templates.
-The followings are currently available Activator templates:
+The followings are currently available giter8 templates:

 - Principles of squbs Design